uniglot/uniglot/README.md

 ## uniglot

-A polyglot-wannabe programmer based on Seoul, Korea
+A polyglot-wannabe programmer based in Seoul, Korea

 ### What I Do